Skip to content

 Comparison with NetworkX

 NetworkX is probably the most popular Python graph data science and network science library.
 NetworkX is relatively mature and has a large collection of graph algorithms, however, it's written in pure Python.
-As a result, it can be slow specially when it comes to large graphs.
-PyGraphina aims to be a drop-in replacement for NetworkX with providing a similar API, but with much better performance and lower memory usage.
+As a result, it can be slow, especially when it comes to large graphs.
+PyGraphina aims to be a drop-in replacement for NetworkX by providing a similar API, but with much better performance and lower memory usage.

 Feature PyGraphina NetworkX